Hemorrhoids. You have Them and Mom’s Remedies Don’t Help.

 When you have tried all of your mom’s home remedies to no avail, what else can you do?

 First Things First.

 First, consult a colorectal surgeon, also known as a proctologist.
-A colorectal surgeon has studied many years to become a general surgeon and has taken extra training to become a coloproctologist.
+A colorectal surgeon has studied for many years to become a general surgeon and has taken extra training to become a coloproctologist.
 It is vitally important that an accurate diagnosis be obtained.
-Hemorrhoids are easily confused with fissures (anal cuts), an abscess or fistula (infections), or various other more ominous diseases.
-During the consultation you will be gently examined and an anoscopy may be performed.
-During the very brief anoscopy, your proctologist will look inside of your anal canal with a small anoscope.
+Hemorrhoids are easily confused with anal fissures, an abscess or fistula (infections), or various other more ominous diseases.
+During the consultation, you will be gently examined, and an anoscopy may be performed.
+During the very brief anoscopy, your proctologist will look inside your anal canal with a small anoscope.
 This will aid in the diagnosis.
 If stool softeners and Vaseline have not resolved your problem, your doctor may advise you to try the following:

 - Over the counter, 1% hydrocortisone ointment.
 This is an anti-inflammatory medication which will soothe the inflamed lining over your hemorrhoidal veins.

 - Prescription strength 2.5% hydrocortisone ointment.
 Same as above only stronger.

 - An antifungal ointment.
 You may have inadvertently scratched yourself during cleaning or when trying to stop a pesky anal itch.
 You may have developed a superficial fungal infection.

 - Baby powder.
 Powder will keep the anal area dry, much as it does for babies, thus avoiding the adult equivalent of a diaper rash.